Using a demon to determine the temperature and the chemical potential

 Problems

-1. Run the simulation with number of particles N = 100, energy E = 200, position space dimension L = 100, and maximum momentum pmax = 10.
-Begin with no hard core or attractive nearest neighbor potential so that the particles do not interact.
+1. Run the simulation with the default parameters, number of particles N = 100, energy E = 200, position space dimension L = 100, and maximum momentum pmax = 10.
+Begin with no hard core or attractive nearest neighbor potential so that the the system is an ideal gas.
 We have chosen the mass m of a particle to be m = 1/2 and units such that Boltzmann's constant k = 1, and lattice spacings so that ΔxΔp = 1.
-In this way momentum and energy are integers.
+In this way the momentum and energy are integers.
 Discuss the phase space plot.
-Is pmax large enough so that particles do not reach the edge of the lattice?
-Are there particles that have the same position?
+Is pmax sufficiently large so that particles do not reach the edge of the phase space lattice?
+Are there particles with the same position?
 Where are most of the particles located?
 Rerun the simulation for different values of E but the same values for the other parameters.
-Do the phase space plots show what you expect?
-Explain.
+Discuss the nature of the distribution of particles in phase space.

 2. Explain why the simulation in Problem 1 is identical to a simulation of an ideal gas in the semiclassical limit.
-Show that the chemical potential is given by
+Show that in this limit the chemical potential is given by

 μ = -T ln[(L/N)(πT)1/2].

-In our units ΔxΔp = 1.
+(Note that ΔxΔp = 1 in our units.)
 Use the default parameters in Problem 1, and run for about 200 Monte Carlo steps per particle (mcs) for equilibration.
 Then click Zero Averages and average over at least 1000 mcs.
 (You can speed up the simulation by increasing the steps per display to 10 or 100.)
-After stopping the simulation press Calculate to compute the demon energy and particle number distributions.
+After stopping the simulation press Plot Demon Distributions to compute the demon energy and particle number distributions.
 The plot of ln P(Ed, Nd = 1) versus Ed should be approximately linear for small Ed.
 The inverse slope is related to the temperature.
 The plot of ln P(Ed = 1, Nd) versus Nd should give a slope equal to μ/T. Compare your results with the exact result.
-Are there any aspects of the simulation that are not assumed in the usual textbook derivations?
 What does a negative chemical potential mean?
+Are there any aspects of the simulation that are not assumed in the textbook derivations?

-4. Repeat Problem 1 with an added hard core.
-Thus, no two particles can be at the same location in position space.
+4. Repeat Problem 1 with a hard core.
 How can you tell this condition is satisfied by looking at the phase space plot?
 Repeat the hard core simulation with the other parameters as given in Problem 2.
 How does the chemical potential change?
 Vary the total energy until the temperature is about the same as in Problem 2.
-Is the chemical potential greater or less than that found for no hard core.
+Is the chemical potential greater or less than that found for no hard core?
 Explain your results.

-5. Repeat Problem 4 but with an attractive well in addition to the hard core.
+5. Repeat Problem 4 but with an attractive well in addition to a hard core.
+(Enter a positive number for the strength of the attractive well.)

 References